Here are the latest odds for I'm A Celebrity 2022 - including Matt Hancock, Owen Warner and Jill Scott

-I'm A Celeb Odds 2022: Who is favourite to win, odds for Matt Hancock, Jill Scott, Chris Moyles
+I'm A Celeb 2022 Latest: Who is favourite to win, odds for Jill Scott, Seann Walsh, Owen Warner

 The finale of super popular reality TV series I’m A Celebrity...Get Me Out Of Here! is closing in with contestants Seann Walsh, Matt Hancock and Owen Warner still in the jungle.